gneu77/fconv-dsx/README.md

   * bin folder with statically-linked 32bit and 64bit executables for linux (precompiled MacOs- and Windows-versions were available on the old www.agklebe.de but I currently had no suitable machine to generate these, so for now you have to rely on building from source, if you need it)
   * src folder with makefile (see INSTALL.txt)
   * An example mapping file ACC_DON_AnD_HYD_ARO_map.def
+* The folder read-potentials holds:
+  * Separate LICENSE files
+  * bin folder with statically-linked 32bit and 64bit executables for linux
+    * It's a small tool to print out a given set of DSX-pair-potentials in a human-readable format
+  * src folder with makefile